R10ForTheWin/ai-agents/README.md

 # DJ — AI Agents

-A collection of AI tools built for real-world use cases across sports, media, and logistics.
+Building applied AI agents for real-world use cases.

+From sports and logistics to education and media — focused on solving coordination problems with simple, usable systems.

 ---